 After some deliberation, a group of the fittest and most able men were picked to strike out and search for help.
 They were given the best remaining food and the warmest clothes, and then set out on their journey.

 To the west, on the Chile side of the mountains, there lay a peak so high that it seemed impassable for men without any proper mountain equipment, and the men headed east towards Argentina.
-There they found the plane’s tail, but nothing of any use.
+There they found the plane’s tail.
+Inside and nearby, they found luggage containing a box of chocolates, three meat patties, a bottle of rum, cigarettes, extra clothes, comic books, and a little medicine.

 Despondent, they returned to their huddled friends at the crash site, and told them that the great mountain to the west would have to be conquered if they were going to survive.